se-tuebingen/oopsla-2022-artifact/casestudies/scheduler.md

 are second class, they cannot leak through the resumption and the entire program is safe -- in particular, the resumption cannot leak even though it is stored in the mutable cell `q`, as `q` is second-class itself and valid only within the context of the `scheduler` region.

+In the example above, calling `exc.abort()` not only terminates one "thread", but the scheduler as a whole.
+This is the expected behavior: The handler for exceptions is located _outside_ of the scheduler and thus the continuation captured and discarded by `abort` also includes the scheduler itself.